CristinaPerea/hasher35/README.md

 # hasher35
-Command line application for hashing paths (For Python 3.5.X+).
+Command line application for hashing paths (For Python 3.5.X+) for security systems.

-TODO
+To run it:

+Setting the file configuration.xml and run:

+$ python hasher.py